Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Background on HRM

 \section{Background on HRM}

-HRM is a recursive latent-space model in the sense that in each forward pass, the inputs and hidden states are recurrently passed through a single module several times.
-Each call of this module is named a \emph{segment}, and the recursive loop of segments is named the \emph{outer loop}.\footnote{The original HRM architecture uses separate H-module and L-module, each forwarded a few times within one segment.
-However, ablation studies have shown that this is not the core factor of superior performance~\cite{ge2025hierarchicalreasoningmodelsperspectives, jolicoeurmartineau2025morerecursivereasoningtiny}.
+HRM is a recursive latent-space model in the sense that in each forward pass, the inputs and hidden states are recurrently passed through the same module several times.
+Each call of this module is named a \emph{segment}, and the recursive loop of segments is named the \emph{outer loop}.\footnote{The original HRM architecture uses separate H-module and L-module within one segment.
+However, ablation studies have shown that this structure is not the core factor of superior performance~\cite{ge2025hierarchicalreasoningmodelsperspectives, jolicoeurmartineau2025morerecursivereasoningtiny}.
 It is also not relevant to our analysis of reasoning trajectories in following sections.
-Regarding these facts, in this paper we obscure this inner structure of segments.
-This is merely a simplification of notation and does not alter the model architecture; see Appendix~\ref{simplification} for details of this simplification}, allowing us to focus mainly on the outer loop.
+Regarding these facts, in this paper we abstract away this inner structure of segments.
+This is merely a simplification of notation and does not alter the model architecture; see Appendix~\ref{simplification} for details of this simplification.}